Charles Person: Freedom Riders Training Academy

 In the aftermath of George Floyd's murder, Charles called Pete Conroy late in the evening.
 It was the only time Pete had seen him angry.
 Charles was watching the protests turn into riots.
 There was violence and vandalism.
 Charles said, "We've got to do something Those people don't know what the hell they're doing.
 They know nothing of MLK's nonviolent principles.
 They shouldn't be protesting after dark."
 He said, "We've got to teach people how to protest legally, effectively and peacefully."
 He hung up agitated.
-On February 1, 2025 the Freedom Riders Training Academy will launch at FRTAcademy.org with course curriculums rooted in the history of the Freedom Riders, CORE principles and other de-escalation strategies for students, law enforcement and arrested demonstrators entering an alternative sentencing program.
+On February 1, 2025, the Freedom Riders Training Academy will launch at FRTAcademy.org with course curriculums rooted in the history of the Freedom Riders, CORE principles and other de-escalation strategies for students, law enforcement and arrested demonstrators entering an alternative sentencing program.

 City of Hoover's 80 Arrested Protestors

 In 2024–25, the City of Hoover, Alabama, became the first in the nation to implement the Freedom Riders Training Academy (FRTAcademy) as a part of a deferred prosecution program.
 Nearly 80 demonstrators arrested during anti-police-violence protests were offered a groundbreaking alternative: rather than facing traditional punitive measures, they participated in a curriculum designed to teach peaceful protest and nonviolent resistance.

 The idea for using FRTAcademy in Hoover came when Pete Conroy shared the concept with Charlie Waldrep, prosecutor for the City of Hoover, who recognized its potential to address the growing number of protest-related arrests.
 Instead of imposing fines or labor tasks, the FRTAcademy could equip demonstrators with the knowledge to express their rights lawfully, turning a challenging situation into an opportunity for growth.

-Susan Fuqua, Hoover's Court Director, quickly saw the value in educating first-time offenders rather than assigning punitive tasks that didn’t offer long-term benefits.
+Susan Fuqua, Hoover's Court Director, quickly saw the value in educating first-time offenders rather than assigning punitive tasks that did not offer long-term benefits.
 She collaborated with Nick Durgess, Chief of Police for the City of Hoover, who approved the program, recognizing it as a constructive alternative that could strengthen community trust.

 The demonstrators' defense was led by Richard Rice, a pro bono attorney who advocated for the FRTAcademy as a compassionate and productive solution.
-With his support, Brad Bishop, a Hoover judge, adopted the FRTAcademy as part of the court’s pre-trial diversion program.
+With his support, Brad Bishop, a Hoover judge, adopted the FRTAcademy as part of the court's pre-trial diversion program.
 Upon successful completion of the training, demonstrators had their records expunged, providing them with a fresh start.

 The program was led by Jose Vega, a 25-year NYPD veteran and FBI Academy graduate.
 Under his instruction, the demonstrators learned about nonviolent resistance, constitutional rights, and the power of peaceful protest.
 This pioneering program not only reduced court caseloads and saved taxpayer dollars, but it also served as an effective justice reform tool, setting an example for communities nationwide.